About The Orthodontic Technicians Association

 The Association holds an annual technical conference at a suitable venue each year.
-This is well supported by both members and traders, and a good opportunity for members to get to know each other.
+This is well supported by both members and traders and a good opportunity for all those involved to get to know each other.
 Besides the social aspect of the conference, it is probably the best way of keeping up with the latest techniques and innovations in orthodontic technology as the lead-time on publication of articles can be long.
 The annual general meeting of the Association is held during the conference.

 In addition to our own conference, the Association also takes part in the British Orthodontic Conference each year.
 Members are invited to put on table and poster demonstrations at these conferences.
 It is vital that we maintain a presence at this event in order to strengthen our links with our clinical colleagues.

 Members of the Council sit on various boards and committees to represent the interests of orthodontic technicians.
 This is an important function due to the many changes taking place in dental technology at present.
 Areas under discussion at present include registration, orthodontic auxiliaries and clinical dental technicians.

 As a member, you gain recognition of your skills as an Orthodontic Technician.
 In addition, you also gain representation on the following bodies: